Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 ## Testing
 ### Pre-Testing
-The purpose of this was to fix any errors before the second meeting, that was planned almost end of completion of my website, with my mentor.
+The purpose of this was to fix any errors before the second meeting with my mentor, that was planned almost end of completion of my website.

 #### --- Code Validation ---
 **[W3C Markup Validation Service](https://validator.w3.org/)** was used to check any errors on html files.